2026 Genesis Invitational odds, picks: Surprising predictions by golf model that's called 16 majors

 How to make 2026 Genesis Invitational picks

-The model is also targeting four other longshots of +2700 or higher to make a strong run.
+The model is also targeting a pair of golfers in the 'without Scheffler' market that can bring a strong return.
 You can only see the model's picks here.

 Who will win the 2026 Genesis Invitational, and which massive longshots will stun the golfing world?
 Check out the 2026 Genesis Invitational odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 16 golf majors, including three in 2025.